-Up to four UPS modules can be connected in parallel to increase the system capacity and reliability.
-The load is equally shared between the paralleled UPS modules.
+Up to four UPS modules can be parallely connected to form a parallel system to increase the system capacity and reliability.
+The load is shared equally between the paralleled UPS modules.

-Moreover, two UPS modules or parallel system can comprise a dual bus system.
+In addition, two set of UPS module or parallel system can be configured as a dual bus system.
 Each parallel system has independent output.
-Output synchronization is achieved through the LBS cable or LBS device, thus enabling seamless load transfer between the two parallel systems through the STS device.
+Output synchronization is achieved through the LBS cable or LBS device, thus enabling seamless load transfer between the two parallel systems or single module through the STS device.